-We are proud to feature a news or one of our member businesses in the Angel Fire Chamber of Commerce's exclusive "I Know Jo" Campaign.
-This campaign started as a way for our Executive Director, Jo Mixon, to get to know the membership.
-It has, over the past three years, become one of the favorite news/advertising events in Angel Fire.
+We are proud to feature news about our region or one of our member businesses in the Angel Fire Chamber of Commerce's exclusive "I Know Jo" Campaign.
+This campaign started as a way for our Executive Director, Jo Mixon, to get to know the membership in 2011.
+It has, over the past years, become one of the favorite news/advertising events in Angel Fire.
 The catch phrase being, "I Know Jo, do you?"
 She visits a different Chamber member to learn about their business.
 She then shares information in a story she writes for our Weekly Chamber Monday Memo e-Blast.
-This e-Blast is sent out to thousands of people on our mailing list.
-She also posts the story on our Face Book page, it is picked up weekly by AngeFireNewMexico.com and we feature it here on the homepage of our website.i

 " I Know Jo, do you?"

 by Jo Mixon